-Kazuya Urakawa’s artist book “Tokyo Perspective” order available now!
+Kazuya Urakawa’s artist book “Tokyo Perspective” sold out now, Thank you!

 Looking at cityscapes in Tokyo, I often feel as if the city has fallen into a state of amnesia.
 This feeling is awoken by the scrap-and-build approach that Tokyo has repeated more frequently than any other city in the world, whether due to man-made factors or otherwise.
 In particular, the twin catastrophes of the Great Kanto Earthquake (1923) and the Great Tokyo Air Raid (1945) and the subsequent reconstructions thereafter are two of the chief causes.

 However, scrap-and-build has been accelerated by economic motives in pursuit of rationality and efficiency since the 1980s, when Japan enjoyed the bubble economy, we commonly see the buildings demolished as young as 50 years old.
 In contrast, facing a vacant lot after a building was demolished, we cannot remember the building that used to stand there.
 This indicates not only that buildings truly fall into oblivion after their demolition but also that we don’t take note of them in the city in a meaningful way.
 Although architecture is generally regarded as an art, I feel that people may not think so in Japan.

 Italian architect Aldo Rossi talks about the relation between locus and architecture in the city in his evocative book “Architecture of the city”.